EFFECTIVE OCTOBER 1, 2023

 Retention of information

-We will retain and use your Personal Information for the period necessary to comply with our legal obligations, resolve disputes, and enforce our agreements unless a longer retention period is required or permitted by law.
+We will retain and use your Personal Information for the period necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, unless a longer retention period is required or permitted by law.
 We may use any aggregated data derived from or incorporating your Personal Information after you update or delete it, but not in a manner that would identify you personally.
 Once the retention period expires, Personal Information shall be deleted.
 Therefore, the right to access, the right to erasure, the right to rectification, and the right to data portability cannot be enforced after the expiration of the retention period.

 Transfer of information

-The rights of users
+The rights of users – Access and Choice

 The right to object to processing

-Data protection rights under GDPR
+Data protection rights for European Economic Area

-If you are a resident of the European Economic Area (EEA), you have certain data protection rights and Tealium Inc. aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Information.
+If you are a resident of the European Economic Area (EEA), you have certain data protection rights and Tealium aims to take reasonable steps to allow you to correct, amend, delete, or limit the use of your Personal Information.
 If you wish to be informed what Personal Information we hold about you and if you want it to be removed from our systems, please contact us.
 In certain circumstances, you have the following data protection rights:

-– You have the right to request access to your Personal Information that we store and have the ability to access your Personal Information.
+– You have the right to request access to your Personal Information that we store and you have the ability to access your Personal Information.

 – You have the right to request that we correct any Personal Information you believe is inaccurate.
 You also have the right to request us to complete the Personal Information you believe is incomplete.